wp-plugins/swfput/readme.txt

 	for off-site of 3rd party resources.

-*	SWFPut does not interfere with the appearance of a site: a video is presented much like an image
+*	SWFPut does not interfere with the appearance of a site: a video is presented jsut as an image
-	(such as .png or .jpg) is, with the same sort of border and optional caption.
+	(such as .png or .jpg) is, with the same sort of style, and optional caption.
 The appearance of the video control interface, or control bar, is simple and quiet so it should not clash with site design.